cognitive-biology/Parcellation/README.md

-# MD758 Functional Parcellation
+# MD758 Functional Sub-Parcellation

-**MD758 functional parcellation toolbox** provides a set of [MATLAB](https://mathworks.com/products/matlab) based codes that enables users to obtain a coarser functional parcellation of their fMRI data on a desired brain atlas.
+**MD758 functional sub-parcellation toolbox** provides a set of [MATLAB](https://mathworks.com/products/matlab) routines to refine a coarse parcellation of the human brain into a finer functional parcellation.
+For example, these routines could be used functionally sub-divide an anatomically defined region of interest, such as entorhinal and parahippocampal cortex.
+We have used these routines to subdivide each of the 90 AAL regions (with an average gray matter volume of 14 cm3) into smaller, functionally devined parcels (with an average gray matter volume 1 cm3).
+Importantly, this method is NOT suitable for sub-dividing large, functionally heterogeneous brain volumes (such as an entire lobe, or an entire hemisphere).
+The reason is that consistently significant temporal correlations between individual brain voxels (on which this method is based) are typically observed only within functionally homogeneous regions.
+The sub-parcellation employs functional MRI data acquired from resting observers.

 ## Contents ##